lavague-ai/LaVague/docs/docs/get-started/token-usage.md

 !!! warning "Initialize `TokenCounter` before all other modules"

     We use callbacks to count tokens.
-Make sure to initalize your TokenCounter before any other modules to make sure all callbacks will be properly registered and ensure all tokens will be counted.
+Make sure to initialize your TokenCounter before any other modules to make sure all callbacks will be properly registered and ensure all tokens will be counted.

 ```python